nerfstudio-project/nerfstudio/README.md

 ## 4. Using Custom Data

-Using our existing datasets is great, but likely you want to use your own data!
+Using an existing dataset is great, but likely you want to use your own data!
 We support various methods for using your own data.
 Before it can be used in nerfstudio, the camera location and orientations must be determined and then converted into our format using `ns-process-data`.
-We rely one external tool for this, instructions and information can be found in the documenation.
+We rely on external tools for this, instructions and information can be found in the documentation.

 | Data                                                                                              | Requirements     | Preprocessing Speed |
 | ------------------------------------------------------------------------------------------------- | ---------------- | ------------------- |